-Interest expense for the year ended December 31, 2015, was \$6.0 million as compared to \$4.3 million for the year ended December 31, 2014.
-The \$1.7 million increase was comprised of \$0.6 million from Servicing Related Assets and \$1.1 million from RMBS.
-The changes were primarily due to additional repurchase agreement borrowings, FHLBI advances and borrowings on our \$25 million Term Loan which was fully drawn as of December 31, 2015 and an overall increase in repurchase rates.
+Interest expense for the year ended December 31, 2016, was \$7.8 million as compared to \$6.0 million for the year ended December 31, 2015.
+The \$1.8 million increase was comprised of approximately \$800,000 from Servicing Related Assets and approximately \$1.0 million from RMBS.
+The changes were primarily due to additional repurchase agreement borrowings and an overall increase in repurchase rates offset by a lower swap cost.